kauri-2016/knex-tutorial/readme.md

 * Refresh the `Users` table and verify the data was inserted.

-* Smile ;)
+* Smile :smiley: nice work!

+## Next steps

+* Drop the `Users` table by running `npm run migrate:rollback`.

+* Reapply the migration to add the table back and add the test data back.

 * Write some scripts that perform CRUD operations on the database.
-You will need to read the docs to do this because we haven't talked about how to do this.
+You will need to read the docs to do this because we haven't talked about how to do this yet.